keu/docs/software/cli-reference.md

 Run `astro deploy <your-deployment-release-name> [flags]` in your terminal to push a local Astro project as a Docker image to your Airflow Deployment on Astronomer.

-If you have the appropriate Workspace and Deployment-level permissions, your code is packaged into a Docker image, pushed to Astronomer's Docker Registry, and applied to your Airflow Webserver, Scheduler(s), and Worker(s).
+If you have the appropriate Workspace and Deployment-level permissions, your code is packaged into a Docker image, pushed to Astronomer's Docker Registry, and applied to your Airflow webserver, Scheduler(s), and Worker(s).

 To identify your Deployment's release name, go to **Settings** > **Basics** > **Release Name** in the Software UI or run `astro deployment list`.